AnumQ/stock-chart/README.md

 ## Description

-This app gathers stock infomration from [https://eodhd.com/financial-apis/api-for-historical-data-and-volumes/](End-Of-Day Historical Stock Market Data API) and displays the data in a stock chart for different periods; daily, weekly and monthly.
+This app gathers stock information from [https://eodhd.com/financial-apis/api-for-historical-data-and-volumes] (End-Of-Day Historical Stock Market Data API) and displays the data in a stock chart for different periods; daily, weekly and monthly.

 There are two modes, live and demo, toggles between live and demo stock data.
 Live has a limit of max 20 requests a day.